Each of us is faced with struggles, challenges, and heartache at some point in our life.

 As a spiritual coach and teacher, Necole shares techniques and guidance on how to tap into your (own) spiritual resources to create more balance and connection with your higher self, discovering what empowers and fulfills you.

 Necole was selected as one of the twenty-five selected as “Most Inspiring Facebook Pages”, and is featured on the Best Psychic Directory and Your Eternal Self.
 She has made guest appearances on Soul Love, Spirit Connections, Soul Luminous Radio, Awakening Zone Radio, a guest speaker for Authentic Leadership with Shawne Duperon & Jack Canfield, Living Your Best Year Summit, and the Afterlife Convention in Seattle, WA.
-Necole is a contributing author for “Simple Reminders” with Bryant McGill and Jenni Young and “Finding Joy Around The World: Real Life Stories of Discovering Happiness, Inner Peace and Joy”.
+Necole is a quote contributor for “Simple Reminders” with Bryant McGill and Jenni Young and contributing author for “Finding Joy Around The World: Real Life Stories of Discovering Happiness, Inner Peace and Joy”.
 She has also contributed to Reiki Rays, Golden Thoughts Blog, Master Shift, and international publication in Soul Space Magazine, as well as several additional media outlets.

 Necole partakes in The Little Light Project.
 The Little Light Project is a non-profit 501(c)3 dedicated to being a voice for the kids – helping bereaved parents, spiritually gifted children, and sexual abuse survivors.